 Finding 2A(5): This UGB expansion proposal does not negatively impact any of the values, policies or programs listed under this goal.
-In fact, facilitating the expansion of the Apple Data Center site, rather than having it expand on other properties already in the UGB, will have a positive impact in relation to growth management.
-As discussed above, there are certain efficiencies and economies of scale with an expansion that can reduce impacts on public facilities.
+In fact, creating the opportunity for a large industrial site/campus concept through the UGB expansion or amendment could have a positive impact in relation to growth management.
+As discussed above, there are certain efficiencies when utilizing a campus style development that can reduce impacts on public facilities.
+Furthermore, this UGB expansion proposal makes the subject property and the jointly owned Crook County site more readily developable and may reduce the need to add further additional land to the UGB to meet the needs of large lot industries.
 Staff finds that the proposed UGB amendment is consisted with Goal 5 values and policies stated above.